bmorphism/neural-category-diagrams/README.md

 # Neural Category Theory Diagrams

-This repository contains a collection of diagrams exploring the intersection of neural architectures, category theory, and brain-computer interfaces through the lens of categorical relationships and morphisms.
+This repository contains a collection of diagrams exploring the intersection of neural architectures, category theory, brain-computer interfaces, and MCP (Model Context Protocol) interactions through the lens of categorical relationships and morphisms.

 ## Contents